epsilon537/boxlambda/_drafts/dfx.markdown

 );
 ```

-The interface consists of a Wishbone master port, a Wishbone slave port, an input vector of system IRQs (the same one as seen by the Ibex CPU), and an output IRQ.
+The interface consists of a Wishbone master port, a Wishbone slave port, an input vector of system IRQs (the same vector seen by the Ibex CPU), and an output IRQ.

 The integrated J1B core, **vs0_j1b**, looks like this: